Parts of a Book Explained: Front Matter, Body, and Back Matter

 Though many readers skip right over it, the front matter contains some pretty important information about the book's author and publisher.
 And for those who DO read it, the front matter forms their first impression, so make sure you get it right!

-A decorative illustration or photo that appears on the page next to the title page.
+A decorative illustration or photo on the page next to the title page.
 Typically goes on the left.

 Quotes from esteemed reviewers and publications in praise of the book.
 This praise often appears on the back cover as well.